jonpugh/jonpugh.github.io/cv/index.md

 Actively working with HTML since 1997, CSS & Javascript since 1999, PHP/MySQL since 2000, exclusively using Drupal since 2004.
 Broad & deep understanding of all web technologies, front-end and back.
 Leading teams of developers since 2007.

+Founder of ThinkDrop Consulting, LLC.
+Focus on large migration and upgrade projects, building social networks, and consulting.

 Interested in open-source focused, results-driven workplaces that embrace internal entrepreneurship.

 Open Source Projects